-How can we ensure alignment between consumers-savers, the role played by the financial sector, the regulatory framework and public policy on retirement and savings?
-These questions, which have been sparsely explored in Quebec universities, are the focus of the Retirement and Savings Institute (RSI) of HEC Montréal.
+Over the last 40 years, the range of financial products for savings and risk management has grown within a context of technological advancements and transformations to workplaces and retirement options.
+Yet, research has shown that savers have limited financial knowledge.
+Moreover, perceptions and psychological factors have been shown to play a key role in their decisionmaking process.
+How to ensure alignment between consumers-savers, the role of the financial sector, regulatory frameworks and public policy on retirement and savings?
+These questions, which have been sparsely explored within Canadian universities, are the focus of the Retirement and Savings Institute (RSI) of HEC Montréal.

 Mission and objectives

-The aim of the Retirement and Savings Institute is to promote cutting-edge research at HEC Montréal, leading to a better understanding of retirement, savings and insurance issues.
-In order to achieve this, the Institute specifically intends to:
+The Retirement and Savings Institute aims to promote cutting-edge research at HEC Montréal, leading to a better understanding of retirement, savings and insurance issues.
+In order to achieve this, the Institute aims to:

-• Facilitate the establishment of a critical mass of retirement and savings researchers in many disciplines and fields represented at HEC Montréal;
+• Facilitate the establishment of a critical mass of retirement and savings researchers in many disciplines;

 • Ensure the organization of international-level thematic events;

-• Support the transfer and dissemination of research findings on retirementand savings.
+• Disseminate research findings on retirement and savings.